lajanki/letter_randomizer/README.md

    * run (int): the run number the bot is currently on
    * current_title (string): the title of the letter currently being processed
    * latest_tweet (string): id of the latest tweet
-   * processed (bool): whether the current template is already processed
+   * processed (boolean): whether the current template is already processed

 Addtionally:
   * the templates folder contains a collection pre-filled letters and summary json file defining a title for each filename